Qdoba Leverages Yext to Bring Flavor to More Customers’ Lives

 Qdoba teamed up with Yext to tackle this massive data cleansing challenge, and in its first launch, updated more than 42,000 location names, more than 35,000 addresses, and more than 24,000 phone numbers in the course of the digital rebrand.
 Qdoba then quickly grew its work with Yext, using Yext for Food to increase its discoverability by customers searching for specific foods.

 68% of food searches occur without a specific restaurant name in mind, so it’s important that restaurants like Qdoba rank for unbranded search terms like specific menu items.
 “We’re a Mexican restaurant chain, but we also provide gluten-free options and vegetarian options,” says Reese.

-In implementing Qdoba’s menus and catering pages with Yext Pages, Yext updated more than 166,000 website links across the web.
+In implementing Qdoba’s menus and catering pages with Yext, more than 166,000 website links across the web were updated.
 According to Qdoba, over the course of a single month, Yext-powered listings and local pages drove more than 16k orders via Qdoba’s online menus, resulting in a return on its Yext investment of 14.45X, as of October 2017.